 2. Keep Practising Java

 Whatever you learn in Core Java, just keep practicing it so that you can write the syntax without any basic errors.
 Also, it is easy to provide a solution to a problem in theory but the challenge lies in practically implementing the approach as you will understand the language limitations and best design practices.
-So keep coding and practising Java as much as possible and also try to make mini projects on whatever topic you learn.
+So keep coding and practicing Java as much as possible and also try to make mini projects on whatever topic you learn.

 3. Learn Java EE